GetStoreConnect/corporate-theme/README.md

 ## Directory Structure

-This theme has a specific folder structure.
-Some folders may be empty, but they need to remain part of the theme structure as they are not overridden or used for new templates.
+This theme follows a particular folder organization.
+While some folders may not contain any files, they must still need to remain within the theme structure.

 Also, it has been developed using the [Base Theme](https://github.com/GetStoreConnect/base-theme) as a boilerplate.
 The Corporate theme doesn't contain all the base theme structure, instead, we only include those customised, modified and new templates, snippets, variables or translations.
-Feel free to create a brand new theme using the base theme.
+Feel free to create a brand new theme using the base theme or this one.

 ## Theme Installer